Need a Civil Law lawyer in WA?

-Costs, particularly legal costs, should be an important commercial issue that parties should take into account at all stages of a dispute or court proceeding.
-This is because costs can often amount to a significant portion of a party’s claim.
+Legal costs should be an important commercial issue that parties should take into account at all stages of a dispute or court proceeding.
+This is because legal costs can end up amounting to a significant portion of a party’s claim.
 In some cases, particularly in matters that arise in the lower courts, costs may even exceed the value of the claim.
+This page explores the types of costs orders that courts in Western Australia can make, their implications and the process for claiming costs.

-In the course of legal proceedings, the two types of costs that parties can potentially claim are party-party costs and indemnity costs, with the former being significantly more common.
+During legal proceedings, the two types of costs that parties can claim are party/party costs and indemnity costs.
+Party/party costs are claimed a lot more commonly.

 Party-party costs

-The Legal Costs Committee publishes information and tables for all WA State Courts which sets out the maximum amount of legal costs that a party can claim on a party-party basis.
-These scales of costs are amended regularly, on a yearly or bi-yearly basis, depending on legislative changes.
+The Legal Costs Committee publishes information and tables for all Western Australian courts setting out the maximum amount of legal costs that a party can claim on a party-party basis.
+These scales of costs are amended regularly.

 Indemnity costs